Contents

 Planning case officers work in an area team structure of 8 area teams.
 Find out more about the area planning teams.

 Enforcement officers work in areas in a similar way to that of the area teams.
-This team also deal with:
+This team also deal with trees and minerals and waste.

 Registration and validation are carried out in our Cornwall-wide Development Support team.